darkecology/darkeco-dataset/README.md

 ### Profile Data

 Profile data is organized by year with filenames like `profiles_1999.tar.bz2`.
-For each year, the archive file size is 5G-9G and it uncompresses to 25G-50G with millions of individual files.
+For each year, the archive file size is 5G-9G and it uncompresses to a directory tree with millions of files totaling 25G-50G.
 Because of the very large number of files, archives may take over an hour to extract after they are downloaded.

 | Download Links - Zenodo | Download Links - UMass |
 |--------|-------|